-For works published from April 2003-December 2011: Authors whose manuscripts have been published in Radiology and/or RadioGraphics from April 2003-December 2011 have received a license for use of their images from RSNA.
+For works published from April 2003-December 2011: RSNA authors whose manuscripts have been published in Radiology and/or RadioGraphics from April 2003-December 2011 have received a license for use of their images from RSNA.
 This license extends for the full term of the copyright and allows authors to use and sublicense their images to others without requesting permission from RSNA.
-If authors sublicense their images to commercial parties, they are required to notify the RSNA but need not request RSNA’s permission.
-Please note that this license is for images (defined as radiologic images, artwork, and related captions) but not for other elements of the accepted manuscript (i.e. text, graphs, tables, charts, and/or software).
+In order for this license to be effective, it must have been signed and returned to RSNA.
+If the license was not signed and returned, you must request permission to reuse content from your article through RSNA Rights http://www2.rsna.org/rsnarights/.
+If authors sublicense their images to commercial parties, they are required to notify the RSNA but need not to request RSNA's permission.
+Please note, this license is for images (defined as radiologic images, artwork, and related captions) but not for other elements of the accepted manuscript (i.e. text, graphs, tables, charts, and/or software).

-Any questions about these policies may be directed to Ashley Daly, Manager, Intellectual Property, firstname.lastname@example.org.
+Any questions about these policies may be directed to Ashley Daly, Senior Manager, Journal Rights & Communications, email@example.com.

 In January 2008, the U.S. National Institutes of Health (NIH) revised its policy on public access to publications resulting from NIH-funded research.
 The original public access policy was voluntary for authors.
 As of April 8, 2008, it is mandatory.
 The law that made it mandatory states:

 The Director of the National Institutes of Health shall require that all investigators funded by the NIH submit or have submitted for them to the National Library of Medicine's PubMed Central an electronic version of their final, peer-reviewed manuscripts upon acceptance for publication, to be made publicly available no later than 12 months after the official date of publication: Provided, that the NIH shall implement the public access policy in a manner consistent with copyright law.